Main Statement

 Sight Drawings

 Sight Drawings are drawings seen in passing.
 They may share formal qualities, like line, and tone, with traditional works, or stir the imagination for new ones to come.
 No interventions are made.
-They are images of what could be.
+They are images of what could become.

 The Shadows and Shimmer in the City series focuses on the interplay of light and shadow, seen as marks, upon urban architecture and how drawings can develop out of this often overlooked, everyday occurrence.
 Photos are taken when driving or walking around the city.
 Sometimes I seek them out while other times they find me.